subtchallenge/cube_artifact_design/README.md

 # Cube Enclosure Overview
 The enclosure of the Cube artifact comprises two parts: the Cube body and back plate.
 The Cube body mounts to the back plate and houses the Bluetooth radio, LED controller, and RGB LED strips.
+The embedded wireless radio is a Broadcom/Cypress BCM43438 chipset that supports Bluetooth 4.1.

 ![Cube_Artifact_Illuminated.png](Cube_Artifact_Illuminated.png)